phastlight/phastlight/README.md

 $console->log("Start Computing Sum From 1 to 100...");
 ```

-Now in the command line, run php server/server.php, we should see:
+Now in the command line, run phastlight server/server.php, we should see:

     Start Computing Sum From 1 to 100...
     Sum is 5050